-The Georgetown Fire Department Emergency Services Division is responsible for delivering direct emergency and non-emergency services for 138 square miles, twenty four hours a day, seven days a week, to the citizens and visitors of Georgetown that has a current population of 69,587.
-This division is under the command of Assistant Fire Chief Clay Shell.
-His support staff is three Battalion Chiefs/Shift Commanders that are each responsible for a specific twenty four-hour shift (“A”, “B” or “C”).
+The Georgetown Fire Department Emergency Services Division is multi-faceted and is responsible for delivering direct emergency and non-emergency services for 138 square miles, twenty-four hours a day, seven days a week, to the citizens and visitors of Georgetown, which has a combined population nearing 100,000.
+This division is under the command of Assistant Fire Chief Jeff Davis.
+His support staff is three Battalion Chiefs/Shift Commanders that are each responsible for a specific twenty-four-hour shift (A, B or C).

-The Emergency Services Division is multi-faceted and there are many responsibilities to take care of in a twenty four-hour period.
-If you are ever in need of our help please do not hesitate to call 911 for emergencies.
-If you simply have a question or request, you can call support services at 512-930-FIRE (3473), Monday–Friday 8 a.m. to 12 p.m. and 1 p.m. to 5 p.m.
+If you are ever in need of our help, please do not hesitate to call 911 for emergencies.
+If you simply have a question or request, you can call Fire Support Services at 512-930-FIRE (3473), Monday–Friday 8-12 and 1-5.